Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 September 4 Standards Tyler Lewis (2)

-See Canadian Idol (Season 5) for more information In December 2006, CTV announced the plans for the fifth season of Canadian Idol.
-It started off in Vancouver on February 3, and visited nine more cities across Canada in a 10-week trip.
+In December 2006, CTV announced the plans for the fifth season of Canadian Idol.
+The audition tour began in Vancouver on February 3, and visited nine more cities across Canada in a 10-week trip.
 This year, the network announced that the auditioners can play along with their instrument in their audition.
 The network also indicated that Dave Kerr will replace Elena Juatco in the co-hosting role for Season Five.
-Season Five premiered on June 5th, 2007.
-On July 112007 Canadian Idol voters picked their top ten.
+Season Five premiered on June 5, 2007.
+On July 11, 2007 Canadian Idol voters picked their top ten.
+On September 4, 2007 these were narrowed down to the final two, Jaydee Bixby and Brian Melo.
+On September 11, 2007, Brian Melo was voted the winner.

 Date Theme Bottom Three